 Ryan McAdams wins the 4th district Republican primary; will face Congressman McEachin

+RICHMOND, Va. -- Pastor Ryan McAdams secured the Republican nomination in the 4th Congressional District.

-RICHMOND, Va. — Pastor Ryan McAdams and business owner Shion Fenty squared off in Virginia’s fourth district for the Republican primary.
+McAdams and business owner Shion Fenty squared off in Virginia's fourth district for the Republican primary.

 McAdams soundly defeated Fenty and will face Congressman Donald McEachin in November.